Master the art of project-based crowdfunding as a way to build a more engaged, supportive fanbase for your musical career.

-Making music for a living is every musician's dream.
-Crowdfunding could be part of the answer.
 Crowdfunding is one of the most effective and rewarding ways to raise money for your next project, while building a sustainable community around your music in the process.
+Kickstarter and Indiegogo, among others, have helped countless artists bring new creations into the world.
 But it takes creativity, artistry, and lots of careful planning!

 And that's why Jay Coyle, co-founder of Music Geek Services, project manager for Sloan, Barenaked Ladies, and other great bands, and former marketing exec at EMI Nashville, is here to help you through it!
 Learn how to choose the right crowdfunding platform, plan your campaign, determine a timeline and monetary goal, craft your story, create a pitch video, structure your rewards, promote your campaign, and more.

 So, who’s ready to get their project funded?
 Get started now with this free course.

 Jay is a manager, consultant, teacher, and music geek who has managed or contributed to dozens of successful crowdfunding and direct-to-fan initiatives.
 After a stint in Marketing and Special Projects at the EMI CMG label in Nashville, Jay turned his focus toward consulting in a Direct-to-Fan & Fan Engagement role when he founded Music Geek Services in 2009.
 He's worked with such notable acts as Barenaked Ladies, Sloan, the Presidents of the United States of America (PUSA), Mindy Smith, John Oates, the Figgs, Veruca Salt, Odds, Holly Williams, Jeremy Fisher, Carbon Leaf and Jars of Clay.
 Jay also makes time to teach Music Marketing and Music Business Strategies courses to a new era of music business students for Berklee Online.